 So, how do you run an effective simulation?

 Next comes planning.
-Create a plan not to send tests too frequently, as your employees will come to expect them, and don’t send them too infrequently since you need to gather statistics, draw reports and keep users sharp at all times.
+Create a plan not to send tests too frequently, as your employees will come to expect them, and don’t send them too infrequently since you need to gather statistics, draw reports, and always keep users sharp.

-Don’t send phishing emails to the entire company at once as that might spark suspicion.
-Instead, send them to specific departments.
+Don’t send phishing emails to the entire company at once, which might spark suspicion.
+Instead, please send them to specific departments.
 For example, to the invoicing department, imbue your email with an urgent tone so that your employees act with haste.
-This is a common technique used by hackers to get people to click on links or download attachments.
+This technique is commonly used by hackers to get people to click on links or download attachments.

-During your phishing simulation campaign, make sure to track email open rates, attachment download, and information disclosure, and click through rates.
-Draw reports on the number of users who have fallen for the phishing attack, as well as how many employees have reported the incident to management.
-A trend of click-through rates declining while report rates increasing indicates that your simulations and cyber security awareness training program are effective.
+During your phishing simulation campaign, make sure to track email open rates, attachment downloads, and information disclosure, and clickthrough rates.
+Draw reports on the number of users who have fallen for the phishing attack and how many employees have reported the incident.

-Phishing is arguably one of the largest problems organizations face.
+Phishing is arguably one of the most considerable problems’ organizations face.
 No two attacks are the same.
-Nonetheless, when you train employees on security awareness, you create a workforce that is quick to detect malicious emails and react according to cyber security best practices – for example, having the reflex to refer phishing emails to the appropriate security unit and notify colleagues of the threat so that they do not fall for the bait.
+Nonetheless, when you train employees on security awareness, you create a workforce that is quick to detect malicious emails and react according to cyber security best practices.
+For example, having the reflex to refer phishing emails to the appropriate security unit and notify colleagues of the threat so that they do not fall for the bait.

-As you conduct your phishing awareness training, you are adding value to your overall security awareness initiative.
-By testing the knowledge and skills of your employees, you are contributing to behavior change at larger, whereby users are encouraged to train and become more informed and alert in matters of cyber security.
+As you conduct your phishing awareness training, you add value to your overall security awareness initiative.
+By testing your employees’ knowledge and skills, you contribute to behavior change at a more extensive scale, whereby users are encouraged to train and become more informed and alert in cyber security matters.

 Do you have experience in simulating phishing attacks on your workforce?
 If so, were you successful in getting victims?
 What group did you target, and which type of phishing emails did you distribute?
 These are some of the many questions that will arise when deploying a phishing simulation campaign.